 Then the camera or special software will merge the three photos and produce the final HDR image.
 The below photo is a sample HDR photo.

 Finally, if you don’t want to work in Manual mode, but also want to be able to take complete control over the exposure process, you probably will use Aperture Priority or shutter modes.
 The good thing is you can use the exposure compensation with these modes.
-You can get the speed of other modes, along with the control of manual.
+You can get the speed of other modes, along with the control of the manual.

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.